Skip to main content

 Why Does Growth Hormone Affect Blood Sugar?

-The connection between growth hormone and is rooted in evolutionary survival.
+The connection between growth hormone and blood sugar is rooted in evolutionary survival.
 In periods of fasting or intense physical stress, the body requires a mechanism to access its stored energy reserves.
 GH is a primary driver of this process.
 It ensures survival by making fuel available even when food is scarce.

 It achieves this by directly instructing the liver to produce and release glucose into the bloodstream, a process called gluconeogenesis.
 Simultaneously, it encourages the breakdown of stored fat into free fatty acids, which can be used as an alternative fuel source.
 This dual-action approach preserves muscle tissue and provides the brain with the glucose it needs to function.